The Not-So-Roaring Twenties, the Great Depression,

 and sometimes starving; and often blamed immigrants, blacks, and Mexicans

 for their plight.

 New Deal legislation was not responsible for recovery from the Depression.
 That only occurred with the outbreak of WWII which

 propelled the American economy into another era of prosperity.

-10. The New Deal did little to help Americans without effective voices
+The New Deal did little to help Americans who had no effective voices

 or political clout - African Americans, Mexican Americans, women, sharecroppers,